 The Fund may invest in debt securities of any credit rating, including investment grade securities, below investment grade securities and unrated securities.
-The Fund will maintain a minimum allocation to investment grade securities of fifty percent (50%).
 A security will be considered to be investment grade if it is rated as such by one nationally recognized statistical rating organization ("NRSRO") (for example minimum rating of: Baa3 or BBB- or BBB- by Moody's or S&P or Fitch, respectively) or, if unrated, is judged to be investment grade by the Adviser.
 Below investment grade quality securities or securities that are unrated but judged to be below investment grade by the Adviser, are commonly referred to as "high yield" or "junk" securities and are regarded as having more speculative characteristics with respect to the payment of interest and repayment of principal.